Pavão Pavãozinho (part. Pregador Luo)

 Fora com tanta miséria

-Eu vou lá espantar o fantasma do caos
+Vou lá espantar o fantasma do caos

 E mandá-lo pra outro lugar

-Pra casa de Apolion
+Pra casa de apolion

-O que vi no Agreste Mineiro
+O que vi no agreste mineiro

-O que vi no Sertão, nos Ribeirinhos do Amazonas
+O que vi no sertão

 Extrapolou, extrapolou